Tax and fees

 Investment management fees

 Investment management fees are deducted from investment returns before they are applied to your accounts.
 They include the costs charged by Russell Investment Group Limited for acting as UniSaver’s investment consultant and investment manager.
 Fees are also charged by the managers of the underlying funds in which the investments are made.
+This table lists the estimated total fund charges per annum as a percentage of net asset value.

 Administration fees meet the cost of running the scheme.
 They cover a range of professional services, such as investment, audit and legal advice, as well as the cost of providing member services.
 This includes things like maintaining member and general scheme records, operating the member helpdesk and website and reporting to and communicating with members.
+Administration fees are charged to members by way of a reduction in the scheme's investment returns.
+Retained members pay an annual administration fee of $52.32.

 We charge the following service fees to your account: